confirmationbias616/weather_db/README.md

     * Remove references to dB’s?
 Or just explain in readme that it’s because the project will be switching to a relational database eventually.
     * PEP8

-* Set up a way of travelling back in time so that we can do heavy experimentation on hyperparameterization and not have to wait a day for testing the results because we don’t have the data yet.
-It would be wicked sweet to roll through the history in one loop and collect results for a certain set of hyperparameters

 * How about we use a hybrid of models for the prediction?
 1 recent country wide + 1 long term localized?
 1 recent weighted heavy + 1 long term weighted less?

 * Turn (almost) all .py flies into functions.
 Then, current date could be passed in as a variable.
 This would allow us to time travel